sloancinkle/shuffleboard/README.md

 4. Open your System Settings > Privacy & Security, scroll to the bottom, and click Open Anyway.
 5. Enter your user password if prompted.

-Note: You only need to do this the first time.
+You only need to do this the first time.
 Afterwards, you can just click on the app to run it.

 ### Windows
 1. Download the Windows .zip file and unzip it.